CarlosDanielMaturano/liwb/DOCS.md

 true false true true true false
 ```

-## Data types
+## Data Types
-As every program language, Liwb have a defined set of data types.
+Like every programming language, Liwb has a defined set of data types.

 ### Numbers
-Every single number as treated as a 64 bits float  number.
-So, (= 10 10.0) is true in liwb.
+Every single number is treated as a 64-bit float number in Liwb.
+So, (= 10 10.0) is true.

 ```liwb
 (print (= 10 10.0))